 7. Plan For Duty-Free Shopping

-There are big savings to be made by buying duty-free items on your holiday.
-There’s great duty-free shopping in Bridgetown, and in most of the tourist areas on the island.
-Why not take a trip to The Royal Shop or Colombian Emeralds International where you can buy various luxury items, all at duty-free prices?!
+There are significant savings to be made by buying duty-free items on your holiday.
+There’s excellent duty-free shopping in Bridgetown and most of the tourist areas on the island.
+Why not take a trip to The Royal Shop or Colombian Emeralds International, where you can buy various luxury items, all at duty-free prices?!
 If you know you’re tempted to shop, make sure you make allowances in your budget for these potential duty-free holiday purchases.

 8. Book A Restaurant and Plan To Sample The Local Food

-Barbados hosts some of the world’s finest restaurants and no matter what your budget you should allow money for at least one special meal in paradise.
-For fine dining restaurants, you can expect to pay at least $150 Barbados Dollars per head however an average meal out may cost around $60 Barbados Dollars per head.
+Barbados hosts some of the world’s finest restaurants, and no matter what your budget, you should allow money for at least one special meal in paradise.
+You can expect to pay at least $150 Barbados Dollars per head; however, an average meal out may cost around $60 Barbados Dollars per head.
 Of course, this can be as low as $20 if you eat somewhere like the infamous Oistins Fish Fry or a local rum shop.
-If you’re on a very strict budget, some of the food vans or individual food vendors sell various treats on the street for as little as $5.
-Otherwise, head to the market for cheaper fresh produce and try your hand at some home cooked Bajan delicacies!
+If you’re on a stringent budget, some food vans or individual food vendors sell various treats on the street for as little as $5.
+Otherwise, head to the market for cheaper fresh produce and try your hand at some home-cooked Bajan delicacies!

 9. Plan Your Sightseeing

-There are a number of great tourist attractions in Barbados – take your time to research in advance what things may be of interest to you whilst you’re on holidays.
-From lush tropical gardens to deserted beaches, our sightseeing section has information to help you decide and provides contact details for tour operators so you have the convenience of booking direct before you arrive in Barbados.
+There are several great tourist attractions in Barbados – take your time to research in advance what things may be of interest to you while you’re on holiday.
+From lush tropical gardens to deserted beaches, our sightseeing section has information to help you decide and provides contact details for tour operators.
+Hence, you have the convenience of booking directly before you arrive in Barbados.

 10. Rent a Car in Barbados

 You may wish to consider hiring a car for all, or at least part, of your Barbados holiday.
-Although the island has a reasonable and reliable public transport system, it’s nice to have your own transport to move around, see the sights, and maybe get to those harder to reach places on the island.
+Although the island has a good and reliable public transport system, it’s nice to have your transport to move around, see the sights, and maybe get to those harder-to-reach places on the island.